 The Gold Dust Twins’ accomplishments have not only been in competition, but teaching.
 In 1994 the twins were inducted into the World Martial Arts Hall of Fame as Instructors of the Year and Ricky also won the Kata Grand Championship in the World Martial Arts Hall of Fame Tournament that year.
 “We feel that we received our passion for teaching from our mother, who was a 12th grade English teacher for 34 years,” said Ricky.

-In 2003 Ricky and Randy were also inducted into the Living Legends Sport Karate Museum as Living Legends of Sport Karate.
+In 2003 Ricky and Randy were also inducted into the National Sport Karate Museum as Living Legends of Sport Karate.
 Ricky received the Superior Leadership Award in 2003 and 2004 and the Professional Martial Arts Award in 2005 from Hanshi Abele's International Shurite Yudansha-kai.
-In 2011 the twins were inducted into The Battle of Atlanta Hall of Fame by Joe Corley and Don "The Dragon" Wilson.
-Recently, Ricky and Randy joined the Class of 2017 Legends of the Carolina Martial Arts in Columbia, South Carolina, They were also published in Who's Who in the Martial Arts, 2017 Edition.
+In 2011 the twins were inducted into The Battle of Atlanta Hall of Fame by Joe Corley, Jeff Smith, and Don "The Dragon" Wilson.
+In 2017 Ricky and Randy joined the first Class of 2017 Legends of the Carolina Martial Arts in Columbia, South Carolina, along with their teacher Jerry Piddington.
+They were also published in Who's Who in the Martial Arts, 2017 & 2018 Edition.

 One of the highlights of their career came the following year when the Gold Dust Twins were nominated for the Joe Lewis Eternal Warrior Award, the highest award of the Professional Karate Association (PKA), at the 2018 Battle of Atlanta.
 Only 50 world changers in the 50-year history of sport karate were selected by BOA founder Joe Corley, Bill "Superfoot" Wallace and Jeff "The DC Bomber" Smith.
 "This secured our history," said Ricky.
 "We were alongside the greatest fighters in history, fighters we read about in karate magazines growing up."